Bounded Expectation of Label Assignment: Dataset Annotation by Supervised Splitting with Bias-Reduction Techniques: CONCLUSION

-\section{Conclusion}
+\section{CONCLUSION}

-We present a method for greedily finding uniform subsets of an unlabeled dataset by querying labels from an oracle and splitting datasets apart in a supervised manner.
+We presented a method for finding uniform subsets of an unlabeled dataset by querying labels from an oracle and splitting datasets in a supervised manner.
 By finding uniform subsets of data, we may assign labels to be used for future learning tasks without enduring the cost of labeling the full dataset.
 Our method uses statistical analysis to reason about when it can stop labeling a data subset with high enough confidence.

-Our framework hierarchically splits the dataset into subsets that are each assigned a label, seeking a hierarchy that contains uniformly labeled subsets.
-It decides on labeling or splitting actions to greedily increase a confidence-based estimate of the number of correctly labeled points.
-Our framework also uses strategies to allow the use of supervised learning to guide the splitting.
+Our framework recursively splits the dataset into subsets that are each assigned a label, seeking sets of data that all contain the same label.
+It decides on labeling or splitting actions to increase a confidence-based estimate of the number of correctly labeled points.
+Our framework uses strategies to allow the use of supervised learning to guide the splitting.

 Supervised splitting is preferred in many cases to unsupervised splitting because it is better at finding splits that correspond to the true labels of data, and it is therefore more likely to find uniform clusters.
 While supervised splitting induces a bias on the final label assignment, we remove this bias by isolating data to be used to train splits and data to be used to calculate the bounds that score the actions.
 In our experiments, our method is able to correctly label significant proportions of datasets while only observing the labels of a small fraction of examples.
 Moreover, it performs better than similar methods restricted to unsupervised splitting.
-With the introduction and evaluation of GSAL, we take a key step toward reducing the practical cost of machine learning.
+With the introduction and evaluation of \algo, we take a key step toward reducing the practical costs of machine learning.